NTUEE-ESLab/2019-Fall-Detection/README.md

 # 2019-Fall-Detection

-i am the bone of my sword
+I am the bone of my sword

-steel is my body, and fire is my blood
+Steel is my body, and fire is my blood

-i have created over a thousands blade
+I have created over a thousands blade

-unknown to death
+Unknown to death

-nor known to life
+Nor known to life

-have withstood pain to create many weapons
+Have withstood pain to create many weapons

-yet, those hands will never hold anything
+Yet, those hands will never hold anything

-so as i pray, unlimited blade works
+So as i pray, unlimited blade works!!!